vjohannesb/cms-asgmt-2/README.md

    2. Added a button to easily switch between the two to test it out

 All in all, not a very great project, I got very lazy with the styling and all the functionality but as this project was more about learning about the backoffice of Umbraco rather than designing useful webpages I think I did OK.
 And I did learn alot about Umbraco.
-It's not great :D
+It's alright :D